 - Rehberg Ranch – All bus stops in Rehberg Ranch would be moved to the following alternate bus stop: Rifle Creek Trail @ Iron Horse Trail

-- Yellowstone Country Club/Augusta Ranch – All bus stops in Yellowstone Country Club and Augusta Ranch (including Sam Snead Trail) would have the option of the following 2 alternate bus stops:
+- Yellowstone Country Club – All bus stops in Yellowstone Country Club (including Sam Snead Trail) would have the option of the following alternate bus stop:

 - Hidden Lake Subdivision, including Lorraine St. and all side streets that feed into Lorraine St., would have the following alternate bus stop: Hwy 87 N. @ Lorraine St.